Skip to main content

 Supply Chain Categories

-This award recognises projects that demonstrate excellence in the efficiency of a supply chain operation.
-This could involve warehousing, national and international transport by air, sea, rail or road – or any combination of these elements.
-Entries from 3PLs, integrators and equipment providers are welcome, but should be in partnership with a customer.
+This award recognises projects that demonstrate excellence in improving the efficiency of a supply chain operation over time.
+This could involve ongoing enhancements in warehousing, transportation (by air, sea, rail or road), inventory management, or any combination of these elements.
+Judges will look for evidence of measurable, sustained improvements, innovation in processes, and commitment to operational excellence.

 The Supply Chain Strategy and Design Award